vinkla/extended-acf/README.md

 }
 ```

-When you're ready you can import use your field like any other field available in this library:
+When you're ready, you can import and use your field just like any other field in this library.

 ```php
 use App\Fields\OpenStreetMap;